1. Seek Medical Attention

 3. Make a Report or Notify the Insurance Company

 If you were hurt at work, it’s very important that you make a report with your employer.
-If you were in an auto accident, you’ll obviously need to notify your (or the other party’s) insurance company as soon as possible.
-If you were injured while at a store or on private property (e.g., a slip and fall), fill out an incident report and request their insurance info.
+If you were in an auto accident, you’ll need to notify your (and/or the other party’s) insurance company in a timely manner—as this is often a policy requirement.
+If you were injured while at a store or on private property (e.g., a slip and fall), fill out an incident report as soon as possible and request their insurance info.

 4. Discuss Your Options with an Attorney